Help! I've lost my tax file number!

 Option 2: Contact the Tax Office

 Another option is to fill in a form provided by the Tax Office to apply for, or inquire about, a TFN.
-Here is a sample of that form, but as the Tax Office will only process the bona fide paperwork that it provides taxpayers, you will need to order an actual paper form.
-Go to the Tax Office's 'online ordering' page and fill in your details, or call 13 28 65 (note this is different to the above number).
+But as the Tax Office will only process the bona fide paperwork that it provides taxpayers, you will need to order an actual paper form.
+Go to the Tax Office's 'online ordering' page and fill in your details, or call 1300 720 092 (note this is different to the above number).

 Is your TFN needed for a new job?

 If it's not a tax-time panic over your lost TFN, relax!
 You have 28 days in which to provide your new employer with your tax file number before your employer has to start withholding tax from your pay at the maximum rate of 47%, which includes the Temporary Budget Repair Levy, plus Medicare levy of 2%.
 This should be ample time to try the measures mentioned above.

 Are you located overseas?